 \subsection{Numerical results for the nonlinear hyperelastic model}

 The third numerical example investigates a nonlinear elastic model of an aluminium plate.
 The model consists of a two-dimensional, intact rectangular aluminium plate with dimensions $0.3$ \si{m} (length) × $0.004$ \si{m} (thickness).
+The material parameters of aluminium are $\lambda = 5.1 \times 10^{10} \, \si{Pa}$ and $\mu = 2.6 \times 10^{10} \, \si{Pa}$.
 A sketch of the model is shown in Figure~\ref{fig:Alu_sketch}.
 We note that this model has been investigated in our article \cite{GH24}, where we considered antisymmetric lamb wave A0.
 In contrast, here we consider a symmetric lamb wave mode S0.
-Actuators are positioned at the top and bottom left corners of the plate, applying a five-cycle Hanning window sinusoidal burst with a central frequency of $100$ kHz.
+Actuators are positioned at the top and bottom left corners of the plate, applying a five-cycle Hanning window sinusoidal burst with a central frequency of $100$ kHz and a magnitude of excitation which is equal to $10^{-9}$.
 The material is modeled as hyperelastic, with nonlinearity captured using the Neo-Hookean model \cite{Rivlin1948}.
+The nonlinear effect of the Neo-Hookean material model can be seen e.g.\ in \cite[Figure 5.1]{RauterPhD}.
 The model employs displacement-based excitation, implemented as nonhomogeneous Dirichlet boundary conditions for the vertical displacement at the two left ends of the plate.
 A homogeneous Dirichlet boundary condition is set for the mid-point on the right side of the plate.
 The simulation is run for $2.5 \times 10^{-4}$ \si{s}, with excitation active during the initial $5 \times 10^{-5}$ \si{s}.
-The simulation of the GUW is obtained by COMSOL-Multiphysics software\Rmark.
+The simulation of the GUW is obtained by COMSOL-Multiphysics software\textcopyright.

 In this example, we apply the DMD and mrDMD reduction techniques.
 A total of $M = 501$ time snapshots are collected, covering the full simulation window.
 The dimension of the FOM is $N=40834$.
 Figure~\ref{fig:sv_decay_nonlModel} (left) shows the decay of the singular values of the snapshot matrix of the displacement.
 The cumulative sum of the singular values is shown in Figure~\ref{fig:sv_decay_nonlModel} (right).
 We can observe that with around $30$ singluar values, the cumulative sum exceeds the threshold of $99.9$ $\%$ of the energy.